“Don’t Tread on Me” Eco-Friendly

 Look to the sky

-Birders unite!
-In Wisconsin’s great north woods there are loons, bald eagles and great blue herons to observe, plus more elusive species like pileated woodpeckers, hummingbirds and gray jays.
-Remember – be extremely quiet and move slowly.
-You may also want to attend the 10th Annual Birding Festival at the North Lakeland Discovery Center, which takes place May 9-10 during the peak of spring migration.
-Field trips to local birding hotspots and live bird banding demos are included in the $50 registration.
+Birder’s Unite!
+Be very quiet and move slowly!
+In Wisconsin’s great north woods there are loons, bald eagles, and great blue herons to observe, plus more elusive species like pileated woodpeckers, hummingbirds and gray jays.
+You may also want to attend the annual birding festival towards the beginning of May at the North Lakeland Discovery Center, during the peak of spring migration.

 Try one unexpected thing